Skip to content

 The Impact of the Fourth P in Marketing

 The impact of the fourth P in the marketing mix is multifaceted.
-Effective promotion can lead to immediate sales boosts and construct long-term brand equity.
+It can lead to immediate sales boosts and construct long-term brand equity.
 It influences consumer behaviour, establishes brand positioning, and differentiates a product from its competitors.
-In the information-overloaded market of today, a well-devised strategy can cut through the noise, capture the consumer’s attention, and pave the way for sustained business growth.
+In today’s information-overloaded market, a well-devised strategy can cut through the noise, capture the consumer’s attention, and pave the way for sustained business growth.

 Delving into the Promotional Mix